 ■ Work Travel

-Though this clearly depends on the work that you do, suitcases are much better suited for more formal engagements.
-This has nothing to do with fitting in with your peers but has everything to do with keeping your suits and clothes looking sharp.
+Though this clearly depends on the type of work, suitcases are better suited for more formal engagements.
+This has nothing to do with fitting in with your peers but has everything to do with keeping suits and clothes looking sharp.

-I’ve carried suits and dresses in a clothes bag with a backpack strapped to me before but I always find I’m constantly worrying about wrinkling clothes I pressed the night before.
-It makes me wince to double-fold a clothes bag just to shove it into an overhead bin, while someone tries to cram their goliath suitcase in there.
+I’ve carried suits and dresses in a clothes bag with a backpack strapped to me before but I always find I’m constantly worrying about wrinkling clothes that have been recently pressed.
+It makes me wince to shove a garment bag into an overhead bin, while someone tries to cram their goliath suitcase in there.
 (No issues shoving heels in a backpack, though.)

 Besides, the last thing I want to worry about are my clothes when I’m trying to close a business deal.
 I’d rather spend that extra time going over the notes for the meeting.
 Business is, after all, business.